jacobmswisher/Geospatial-Analysis-with-ArcGIS-Online/Sections/Part3.md

 Once you have configured the paramaters for the extract data tool, click the run analysis button.

-### Step 4: Upload Output Feature Class to ArcGIS Online
+### Step 4: Publish Output Feature Class

-Then, download the extracted shapefile and upload the output feature class as a new feature layer in ArcGIS Online
+Then, publish the extracted shapefile as a new feature layer in ArcGIS Online

 ### Step 5: View Output Feature Class